 In recent years, virtual reality casinos have also entered the scene offering even more life-like, interactive experiences to their users.
 In these VR environments users become immersed in real casino sounds, life-like casino rooms, 3D tables, and in-game chats to interact with other players in real-time.

 The popularity of online poker within iGaming has exploded.
-The global online poker market was valued at $86.12 billion in 2022, with projected revenues of $283.42 billion by 2032.
+The global online poker market is expected to reach a value of $193.8 billion by 2030.
 Online poker is extremely versatile, and players can choose between variants like straight, stud, draw, and flop, which can be played across various formats such as:

 Online sports betting is one of the most accepted and widespread forms of gambling.
 It involves betting on the outcome of any real-world sporting event through online platforms. iGaming technology can facilitate a wide variety of wager options across different sports.
 With real-time updates, gamblers can even bet on events in-play (for example by predicting the final score).